discos/suricate/docs/adminguide.rst

    $ rqworker -P ~/suricate/suricate discos-api

-You are ready to start Suricate:
+Now you are ready to start Suricate:

 .. code-block:: shell

-   $ sudo systemctl start suricate.service
+   $ sudo service suricate start

-To know its status and stop it:
+If you want to know the status of Suricate:

 .. code-block:: shell

-   $ sudo systemctl status suricate.service
+   $ sudo service suricate status
    [...]
       Active: active (running) since [...]
    [...]